 Dr. Cross’ Approach to Connective Tissue Grafts

 The optimal way to perform connective tissue grafts is microsurgery, and Springfield patients benefit from Dr. Cross’ extensive training in this technique.
-With the microscope, he can see up to 26 times more accurately than with using the naked eye alone.
+He can see up to 26 times more accurately with the microscope than with using the naked eye alone.
 This allows him to: